 I really enjoyed the ride back.
 As I climbed the final hill, I felt a bit disappointed that the ride was soon coming to an end.
 I pick up speed descending the hill into Lake Tikitapu.
 One of the officials blows their whistle and tells me to dismount my bike.
 I hastily make my way into transition.

-Dave looking like the paparazzi is positioned on the lake shore taking photos.
+Dave looks like the paparazzi are positioned on the lake shore taking photos.
 He runs alongside me for a 100m and peels off.
 I tell him I’m feeling fresh for the run.
 Surprisingly my hamstring feels fine.
 No pain there.
 But the pain in my chest didn’t ease.
 I pass a spectator.
 He asks me if I’ve got lunch in my pack.
 I look at him.
 Really?
 I tell him I’ve got a picnic and race on.
 5km into the run I cramp.
 I knew that the next 16km was going to be a slog.

 As I make my way to the finish I hear Humphries call out some encouraging words too.
-YAY Half Ironman complete.
+YAY Half Ironman is complete.